Lakshmi Puja 2023: Worshipping the Goddess of Abundance

 Jain Diwali Puja means to commemorate the anniversary of Lord Mahavir’s attainment of Moksha or freedom from the cycle of reincarnation.
 He was the last Tirthankar.
 Diwali was first referred to as dipalikaya in the Jain Scriptures.
 The word ‘Dipalikaya’ means the ‘light leaving the body’.
 As per their scriptures, the earth and heavens were illuminated to mark the occasion of Lord Mahavir’s enlightenment.
 Jains celebrate it by lighting the lamps and distributing sweets.
 They even fast and sing hymns and chant mantras in honour of Lord Mahavir.
 The next day of the Diwali marks their New Year, and they celebrate it by saying ‘Saal Mubarak’.

-The Kojagara Puja in 2021 is on 19th October and Diwali is on 4th of November.
+The Kojagara Puja in 2023 is on the 28th of October and Diwali is on the 24th of November.

 Lakshmiji ka aavahan karein,